-During second quarter 2021:
+During third quarter 2021:

-- we continued to operate effectively while nearly all employees worked remotely; - we provided \$1.5 billion in liquidity and lending capacity to lenders serving rural America; - we maintained uninterrupted access to the debt capital markets and a strong capital position; and - we maintained strong liquidity in our investment portfolio well above regulatory requirements.
+- we closed on a strategic acquisition that enhanced our operations by expanding our internal loan servicing function and acquiring the loan servicing rights for a sizeable portion of our Farm & Ranch loan and USDA Guaranteed Securities portfolios; - we continued to operate effectively while nearly all employees worked remotely; - we provided \$2.5 billion in liquidity and lending capacity to lenders serving rural America; - we maintained uninterrupted access to the debt capital markets and a strong capital position; and - we maintained strong liquidity in our investment portfolio well above regulatory requirements.

-Farmer Mac's performance during second quarter 2021 described in more detail in this report reflects the success of our continued focus on pursuing new channels and innovative ways to further our mission to help build a strong and vital rural America.
+Farmer Mac's performance during third quarter 2021 described in more detail in this report reflects the success of our continued focus on pursuing new channels and innovative ways to further our mission to help build a strong and vital rural America.
 The discussion below of Farmer Mac's financial information includes "non-GAAP measures," which are measures of financial performance not presented in accordance with generally accepted accounting principles in the United States ("GAAP").
 For more information about the non-GAAP measures Farmer Mac uses, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Use of Non-GAAP Measures."